pauradev/pages/pages/01.Blog/06.Tutorials/01.integrate-with-woocommerce/item.md

 #### __**Re-Link**__
 ---
 > #### Delete Webhooks
-**In the Woocommerce > Settings > Advanced "Webhooks" menu ,described above, select all webhooks and Apply the "Delete permanently" action.**
+**In the Woocommerce > Settings > Advanced "Webhooks" menu, described above, select all webhooks and Apply the "Delete permanently" action.**
 ---
 ---
 ---